-THIRD SCHEDULE, contd. pipe, cable or other apparatus, including breal open any land for that purpose. cin General Note Works for the purpose prescribed in this part do require planning permission if undertaken by le authorities and statutory undertakers, by virtu- the 1957 Act, S.5 (2)(c).
-This Part grants plann permission for cases where the works are to carried out by others. oca e o ning PART 9-Aviation Development Class A Development at an airport Permitted Development A. The carrying out on operational land by a relevative airport operator or its agent of developm (including the erection or alteration of an operation building) in connection with the provision of servand facilities at a relevant airport. nen ona Development not permitted A.1 Development is not permitted by class A if it we consist of or include- oulo (a) the construction or extension or runway; of (b) the construction of a passenger term the floor space of which would exc 500 square metres; (c) the extension or alteration of a passer terminal, where the floor space of building as existing at the date of con into force of this Order or, if built a that date, of the building as built we be exceeded by more than 15 per certain the space of t th the the the the (d) the erection of a building other than operational building; 1 ai (e) the alteration or reconstruction of building other than an operation building, where its design or external appearance would be materially affect ona rna Conditions A. 2 Development is permitted by Class A subject the condition that the relevant airport cons the local planning authority before carrying ult any development, unless that development falls within the description in paragraph A. 3(2).
+Works for the purpose prescribed in this part do not require planning permission if undertaken by local authorities and statutory undertakers, by virtue of the 1957 Act, S.5 (2)(c).
+This Part grants planning permission for cases where the works are to be carried out by others.

+PART 9-Aviation Development

+Development at an airport

+- A. The carrying out on operational land by a relevant airport operator or its agent of development (including the erection or alteration of an operational building) in connection with the provision of services and facilities at a relevant airport. - Development not permitted - A.1 Development is not permitted by class A if it would consist of or include- - (a) the construction or extension of a runway; - (b) the construction of a passenger terminal the floor space of which would exceed 500 square metres; - (c) the extension or alteration of a passenger terminal, where the floor space of the building as existing at the date of coming into force of this Order or, if built after that date, of the building as built would be exceeded by more than 15 per cent; - (d) the erection of a building other than an operational building; - (e) the alteration or reconstruction of a building other than an operational building, where its design or external appearance would be materially affected.

+A. 2 Development is permitted by Class A subject to the condition that the relevant airport consults the local planning authority before carrying out any development, unless that development falls within the description in paragraph A. 3(2).

-within the description in paragraph A. $3(2)$.
-Interpretation of Class A A. 3(1) shall b withou e purposes of paragraph A. 1 floor space e calculated by external measurement and at taking account of the floor space in any statellite.
-(2) Develo opment falls within this paragraph if- (a) it is urgently required for the efficient running of the airport; and (b) it consists of the carrying out of works, or the erection or construction of a structure or of an ancilliary building, or the placing on land of equipment, and the works, structure, building, or equipment, do not exceed 4 metres in height or 200 cubic metres in capacity.
-Class B A ir naviga tion development at an airport Permitted Development pe op rimeter o ing out on operational land within the of a relevant airport by a relevant airport r its agent of development in connection (a) the provision of air traffic control services; (b) services; the navigation of aircraft using the airport; or (b) (c) the navigation of aircraft using the Class C A (c) the navigation of aircraft using the airport; or the monitoring of the movement of Class C Permitted Development C. Tl wi ai (c) ir naviga ne carryi ithin 8 k rport by a the navigation of aircraft using the airport; or the monitoring of the movement of aircraft using the airport.
+Interpretation of Class A

+- A. 3(1) For the purposes of paragraph A. 1 floor space shall be calculated by external measurement and without taking account of the floor space in any pier or satellite. - (2) Development falls within this paragraph if- - (a) it is urgently required for the efficient running of the airport; and - (b) it consists of the carrying out of works, or the erection or construction of a structure or of an ancilliary building, or the placing on land of equipment, and the works, structure, building, or equipment, do not exceed 4 metres in height or 200 cubic metres in capacity.

+Air navigation development at an airport

+- B. The carrying out on operational land within the perimeter of a relevant airport by a relevant airport operator or its agent of development in connection with- - (a) the provision of air traffic control services; - (b) the navigation of aircraft using the airport; or - (c) the monitoring of the movement of aircraft using the airport.